apache/openwhisk-deploy-kube/kubernetes/package-kafka/README.md

 The deployment also has dependencies to secret `whisk.auth` and `db.auth`, and configmap `whisk.ingress`.
 Make sure you have these settings before you start the deployment.

 ## Step 1.
 Install kafka provider
+Note, if you are using an external CouchDB or Cloudant database for your deployment, you will need to edit the definition of DB_URL in kafkaprovider.yml.

 ```
 kubectl apply -f kafkaprovider.yml
 ```